alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 Constructor injection is appropriate for application services, repositories, adapters, clients, and orchestration code.
 Explicit method parameters are often better for domain policy, pricing, validation, authorization, scheduling, retry rules, and other code where the main job is to decide.

+This is not "procedural versus functional."
+Procedural code is often best for sequencing interactions.
+Pure calculations are often best for reusable logic where callers benefit from stronger assumptions.
+The point is to put each style where its contract matches the job.

 Some languages and tools track purity or effects directly.
-That gives stronger guarantees.
 In many procedural and object-oriented languages, purity rarely appears in the type, so we express it indirectly through naming, documentation, boundaries, tests, code review, and analyzers.

 That is still useful.
 A static analyzer, language feature, or project convention that marks a calculation as pure can solidify assumptions that were otherwise informal.
-It can help catch accidental reads of time, culture, global state, random values, files, databases, or other services.
+It can catch accidental reads of time, culture, global state, random values, files, databases, or other services.
+It does not need to prove everything.

-The strongest version is language-enforced.
-The next best version is tool-enforced.
-A convention is still useful, but it asks every reader to remember the rule.

-The tool does not need to prove everything to be valuable.
 It only needs to make an important assumption visible enough to review.

 There is a tradeoff.
 Making behavior visible can make code more verbose.
 Passing `now`, `culture`, `taxRate`, or `discount` explicitly can be overkill.
 Expose the dependencies that materially affect correctness, repeatability, reuse, or caller obligations.